 • Do keep records of your medical treatment and time missed from work; • Do make sure to purchase adequate full coverage auto insurance, including uninsured motorist coverage in case you are struck by an uninsured driver or the victim of a hit and run;

-• Don’t talk or give statement to the other driver’s insurance company;
+• This car accident lawyer says you should not talk or give statement to the other driver’s insurance company;

 • Don’t attempt to negotiate with the other driver’s insurance company before your medical treatment is completed;

 • Don’t wait months from the date of injury before hiring an attorney, as your right to file claim or lawsuit may be barred; and

 • Don’t wait days or weeks from the time you are injured to seek medical attention.
 Your health comes first and also insurance companies are wary of paying for medical bills if treatment is postponed.